-The EU-FP7 project, called RECARE, aims to develop effective prevention, remediation and restoration measures using an innovative transdisciplinary-approach.
-It will actively integrate and advance knowledge of stakeholders and scientists in 17 case studies, covering a-range of soil threats in different bio-physical and socio-economic environments across Europe.
+The EU-FP7 project RECARE aimed to develop effective prevention, remediation and restoration measures using an innovative transdisciplinary-approach.
+It actively integrates and advances knowledge of stakeholders and scientists in 17 case studies, covering a-range of soil threats in different bio-physical and socio-economic environments across Europe.

-National and EU policies will be reviewed and compared to identify potential (in)coherence, contradictions and synergies.
-Policy messages will be formulated based on the case study results and their integration at European level.
+National and EU policies were reviewed and compared to identify potential (in)coherence, contradictions and synergies.
+Policy messages were formulated based on the case study results and their integration at European level.

-A comprehensive dissemination and communication strategy, including a web-based Dissemination-and Communication Hub, will accompany the other activities to ensure that project results are disseminated to a variety of-stakeholders at the right time and in the appropriate formats.
+A comprehensive dissemination and communication strategy, including a web-based Dissemination-and Communication Hub, has been established to accompany the other activities to ensure that project results are disseminated to a variety of-stakeholders at the right time and in the appropriate formats.

-The RECARE project is coordinated by Wageningen UR (Soil Physics & Land Management Department) and brings together 28 partners from 17 European countries.
+The RECARE project was coordinated by Wageningen UR (Soil Physics & Land Management Department) and brings together 28 partners from 17 European countries.